gitobsidiantutorial/obsidian-tabs/README.md

 - When the last pane is focused on, **no** tabs are underlined.
 The tab that will be focused on by pressing ctrl+tab is the left-most one.

-- Doesn't work with split view. [partially fixed!]
-A tab still cannot be horizontally split however.
+- A tab cannot be horizontally split.

-- The focused tab doesn't appear in the tab overview, hence the underlining workaround to clarify its relative position.
+- The focused tab is taken out of the tab overview.

-- When in side-by-side view, focusing on the side tab shrinks the tabbed pane.
-This issue cannot be fixed purely with css, unfortunately.

-- Multiple tabbed panes side by side is possible, but not very useful due to the auto-collapsing behaviour described above

 - The order of operations must be respected when setting a split view, it is not possible to create split view when already in tabbed mode.

-- The backlinks in pane plugin causes strange behaviour with Pane Relief.
-This is not caused by the css.
+- The backlinks in pane plugin causes unintended behaviour with Pane Relief.
+This is not caused by this plugin.